martijnvandergeest/git-testing/README.md

 - Wrong Maven version
 - Maven Dependency Conflicts

-If you get a 'Build Failure' and none of the above reasons apply, this troubleshooting page might provide a solution.
+If you get a 'Build Failure' and none of the above reasons apply, the contents of this page might provide a solution.

 # Wrong JDK